negar-karimnejad/kalaBkala/README.md

 # <p align="center">Wanna see my e-commerce website online?</p>
-<p align="center">To support me, give star⭐ to this repository please.
+<p align="center">Feel free to give it a star ⭐ to this repository please.
 I appreciate your support in advance. ❤</p>
 <img src="public/images/readme/img (0).png"/>